-6.9.7.
 Any mental health or wellbeing concern will necessitate immediate action if it is also a safeguarding concern.
 It is logged on MyConcern and this can be done by any member of staff.
 This concern is then triaged through the safeguarding team, including the DSL / Mental Health Lead, the School Counsellor, and Head of Wellbeing.
 Once a need for steps to be taken is identified, early help will be implemented, calling upon outside agencies where necessary.

-6.10.
-Children who are lesbian, gay, trans, queer or questioning (LGBTQ+)
+Children who are lesbian, gay, bisexual or gender- questioning (LGBTQ+)